-12. Scope out industry opportunities
+13. Scope out industry opportunities

-Try scoping out potential collaboration / consultation opportunities with companies you'd like to work for - then 'pitch' ideas to your supervisor

-Requires understanding what a company wants and what you (and your supervisor) can offer

-An industry collaboration may be a strategic way to get a 'toe-hold' that leads to employment after graduation
+- Try scoping out potential collaboration / consultation opportunities with companies you'd like to work for - then 'pitch' ideas to your supervisor - Requires understanding what a company wants and what you (and your supervisor) can offer - An industry collaboration may be a strategic way to get a 'toe-hold' that leads to employment after graduation

-13. Seek opportunities to 'piggy back' on grants with senior researchers
+14. Seek opportunities to 'piggy back' on grants with senior researchers

-Schemes are generally averse to awarding big funding to junior researchers So teaming up with senior researchers is vital

-If you've contributed to work that's being turned into a grant submission, don't be afraid to ask the lead CI if there's a way to include you - e.g. as a co-CI or perhaps as the named postdoc for a project
+- Schemes are generally averse to awarding big funding to junior researchers So teaming up with senior researchers is vital - If you've contributed to work for a grant submission, don't be afraid to ask the CI if there's a way to include you e.g. as a co-CI or a named postdoc for a project

-14. Help your supervisor with grant writing
+15. Help your supervisor with grant writing